-The Battle of Polytopia, formerly known as Super Tribes, launched back in 2016 for iOS and Android .
+The Battle of Polytopia, formerly known as Super Tribes, launched back in 2016 for and .
 The game was developed by Midjiwan and it happened to rack up quite an award cabinet along the way.
 For the sake of simplicity, we'll refer to the game simply as Polytopia.

 The game's stats are pretty impressive - 5 million downloads and 80,000 daily active players as of February 2018.
 Nevertheless, its popularity wasn't built on stats, so let's dig in.

 As a resident cheapskate, I immediately noticed there's no need to be connected to the Internet in order to play Polytopia.
 Call me old school but I'm big on that so - big plus.

 Polytopia has a few modes.
 The Perfection mode lets you play for 30 turns and checks how your score measures up to that of other players.
 Domination is an unlimited turns, free-for-all type of game.

 As the name suggests, Polytopia's Pass & Play mode lets you play with friends locally.
 Midjiwwan recently added an online multiplayer mode as well, so you're well covered in every respect.

 You can play as one of twelve tribes, each of which comes with a different starting technology.
 Just like in Civilization, this encourages leaning into various play styles, depending on the tribe.